mahrang/Real-Time-Handwritten-Multi-Digit-Recognition/README.md

 98.13% accuracy was achieved on classifying images in test dataset.

 FNN has 1 hidden layer.
-It can classify digits even when rotated up to 45º.
+It can classify digits even when rotated up to 45º, although accuracy decreases as rotation increases.

 First build the FNN in "CMPE 297 train summary save.ipynb".